pydanny/pydanny-event-notes/PyCodeConf2011/firefox_crash_reports.rst

 The Basics
 ============

-* Sorocco crash information collector thingee
+* Socorro crash information collector thingee
 * Lots of companies use it to track this data:

     * Steam (game stuff)